-All our employees are paid above the national minimum wage and full eligibility to work checks are completed prior to employment.
+All our employees are paid above the national minimum wage and full eligibility to work checks are completed prior to employment, (supported by our Recruitment Policy).
 Our teams are trained to report any concerns in relation to safeguarding either relating to internal or external concerns.
 There is a central payroll function which provides transparency over the payment of employees.

 Our Store Support Centre, joint venture companies and franchisees work locally with several third-party employment agencies and employment businesses under formal agreements.

 GrandVision ensures that all suppliers receive and acknowledge a copy of our Responsible Sourcing Policy.
 We verify compliance of the suppliers with the GrandVision Supplier Code of Conduct through the use of regular third-party audits.
 All employees engaged in procurement and with suppliers also have responsibility and accountability for compliance with the GrandVision Supplier Code of Conduct.